learning-zone/react-basics/README.md

 ## Q. What are the benefits of using Axios() over Fetch() for making http requests?

+**1. Fetch()**:

-**Fetch**: The Fetch API provides a `fetch()` method defined on the window object.
+The Fetch API provides a `fetch()` method defined on the window object.
 It also provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline (requests and responses).
 The fetch method has one mandatory argument- the URL of the resource to be fetched.
 This method returns a Promise that can be used to retrieve the response of the request.

 **Example:**